OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 Email address: DPO@jagex.com

-Postal address: Suite 511, The Greenhouse, The Custard Factory, Gibb Street, Birmingham, B9 4AA.
+Postal address: Relentless Privacy and Compliance Ltd Colmore House, Queensway, Birmingham, B4 6AT United Kingdom.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (_www.ico.org.uk_).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.